 Each course and SEL syllabus will contain specific information about course/SEL grading procedures.
-Rubrics for all learning assessments (assignments, exams, projects, practicums, etc.) will be provided to students prior to submission date.
+Rubrics and/or assignment instructions for all learning assessments (assignments, exams, projects, practicums, etc.) will be provided to students prior to submission date.
 The rubrics will detail assessment objectives and point distribution.
 The syllabus will provide information regarding point values and weight of learning assessments as well as policies regarding the course grade.